 KVTC recognises that its developments and activities in the Kilombero valley will have environmental impacts in the areas managed by the company.
 The company will manage its operations in such a way as to minimise the negative effects of these impacts.
 The company will adhere to all applicable legislation.
 The company will take account of relevant international / regional conventions, treaties and environmental agreements of the country.
-The company will adhere to the Global Environment Fund and Finn Fund environmental policy as well as to the ISO 14001:2015 management system as well as the FSC Principles and Criteria governing Environmental Management.
+The company will adhere to the ISO 14001:2015 management system as well as the FSC Principles and Criteria governing Environmental Management.
 The company will achieve this aim by identifying negative environmental impacts and institute objectives/programme of continuous improvement in relation to these impacts.
 In order to achieve this, the company will operate according to the following principles and monitor its performance in respect of them.
 The scope of the operations shall include, timber processing plant, silviculture plantations, nursery, harvesting and haulage.